se-edu/learningresources/contents/staticAnalysis/PMD.md

 ## PMD
 PMD is a static analyser for Java, JavaScript, Salesforce.com Apex, PL/SQL, Apache Velocity, XML, XSL.
-The copy/paste-detector([CPD](http://pmd.sourceforge.net/pmd-4.3.0/cpd.html)), which helps to find duplicated code is also included as an add-on in PMD.
+The copy/paste-detector([CPD](http://pmd.sourceforge.net/pmd-4.3.0/cpd.html)), which helps to find duplicated code, is also included as an add-on in PMD.

 ### Features
+Rules in PMD represent patterns in code.
+PMD is supposed to check these rules(patterns) and signal violations to programmers.
+For example, the `OverrideBothEqualsAndHashcode` rule requires programmers to override both `public boolean Object.equals(Object other)`, and `public int Object.hashCode()`, or override neither.

 PMD supports checking rules for the following languages.

 - [Java](https://pmd.github.io/pmd-5.5.3/pmd-java/index.html) (includes [JSP](https://pmd.github.io/pmd-5.5.3/pmd-java/index.html) with [limitations](https://pmd.github.io/pmd-5.5.3/pmd-jsp/index.html))